Rapunzel: Plot

-When the prince calls that night, the sorceress lets the severed hair down to haul him up.
-To his horror, he finds himself meeting her instead of Rapunzel, who is nowhere to be found.
-After she tells him in a rage that he will never see Rapunzel again, he leaps or falls from the tower and lands in a thorn bush.
-Although it breaks his fall and saves his life, it scratches his eyes and blinds him.
+When the prince calls that night, the sorceress hooks Rapunzel's severed hair and lets it down to haul him up.
+To the prince's horror and shock, he finds himself meeting the sorceress instead of Rapunzel.
+After the sorceress tells the prince in a rage that he will never see Rapunzel again, he throws himself from the tower, landing in a patch of thorns.
+Although the prince survives, the thorns blind him.
+A month later, Rapunzel gives birth in the wilderness to her twin children with the prince – a boy and a girl.

-For years, he wanders through the wastelands of the country and eventually comes to the wilderness where Rapunzel now lives with the twins whom she has given birth to, a boy and girl.
-One day, as she sings, he hears her voice again, and they are reunited.
-When they fall into each other's arms, her tears fall into his eyes and immediately restore his sight.
-He leads her and their twins to his kingdom where they live happily ever after.
+For some years, the blind prince wanders through the wastelands of the country and eventually comes to the wilderness where Rapunzel has been living with their children.
+One day, as Rapunzel sings, the prince hears her voice again, and they are reunited.
+When they fall into each other's arms, Rapunzel sheds tears, two of which fall into the prince's eyes, immediately restoring his sight.
+The prince leads Rapunzel and their children to his kingdom where they live happily ever after.

 Another version of the story ends with the revelation that the sorceress had untied Rapunzel's hair after the prince leapt from the tower, and it slipped from her hands and landed far below, leaving her trapped in the tower.

 Origin and development

 Mythological and religious inspiration

-Some researchers have proposed that the earliest possible inspiration for the “Maiden in the Tower” archetype is to the pre-Christian European (or proto-Indo-European) sun or dawn goddess myths, in which the light deity is trapped and is rescued.
+Some researchers have proposed that the earliest possible inspiration for the "Maiden in the Tower" archetype is to the proto-Indo-European sun or dawn goddess myths, in which the light deity is trapped and is rescued.
 Similar myths include that of the Baltic solar goddess, Saulė, who is held captive in a tower by a king.
 Inspiration may also be taken from the classical myth of the hero, Perseus; Perseus' mother, the Princess Danaë, was confined to a bronze tower by her own father, Acrisius, the King of Argos, in an attempt to prevent her from becoming pregnant, as it was foretold by the Oracle of Delphi that she would bear a son who would kill his grandfather.

 Inspiration may come from Ethniu, daughter of Balor, in Irish myth.

-Inspiration may come from the story of Saint Barbara of Nicomedia, who is said to have been a beautiful woman who was confined to a tower by her father to hide her away from suitors.
+Inspiration may also come from the story of Saint Barbara of Nicomedia, who is said to have been a beautiful woman who was confined to a tower by her father to protect her from bad influences.
 While in the tower, she is said to have converted to Christianity and be ultimately martyred for her faith after a series of miracles delaying her execution.
 Her story was included in The Book of the City of Ladies, completed by 1405 by Christine de Pizan in vernacular French, which may have been highly influential on later writers, as it was popular throughout Europe.